-The oldest existing permanent seacoast fortification in the continental United States, Castillo de San Marcos, in St. Augustine, Florida was built between 1672 – 1756.
+The oldest permanent seacoast fortification in the continental United States, Castillo de San Marcos, in St. Augustine, Florida, was built between 1672 and 1756.

 After nine wooden forts failed to adequately protect Saint Augustine and the Florida coast, the Spanish Crown authorized the construction of a stone star-shaped fort, surrounding moat, and earthworks.
 The northernmost outpost of the Spanish Caribbean, its focus was to protect the shipping routes along the Florida coast and defend the Spanish territories from British aggressors, with whom they were fighting for regional supremacy during the 17th and 18th centuries.

 Though the Spanish founded St. Augustine in 1565, it would be another hundred years before they began building the Castillo de San Marcos.
 The earlier wooden forts did not last long.
-Some of them burned down, some were washed away by storms, and some just rotted from neglect.
+Some of them burned down, storms washed some away, and some just rotted from neglect.

 The star-shaped design of the fort originated in Italy in the 15th century.
-Of the major architectural variations, the “bastion system,” named for the projecting diamond or angle shaped formations added onto the fort walls, was the most commonly and effectively used.
+The “bastion system,” named for the projecting diamond or angle-shaped formations added onto the fort walls, was the most commonly and effectively used of the significant architectural variations.
 Skilled workmen and masons were recruited in Cuba.
-These men gathered a force of workers from Cuban convicts as well as nearby Timucua, Guale, and Apalachee Indians to build the fort.
-On October 2, 1672, ground was broken for the building of the fortress and the work began.
-Instead of wood, this new fort was built of coquina, a kind of stone that had been found near the coast on Anastasia Island.
-This limestone formed over thousands of years from the shells of the tiny coquina clam cemented together through time and nature into a solid, but soft, stone.
+These men gathered a force of workers from Cuban convicts and nearby Timucua, Guale, and Apalachee Indians to build the fort.
+On October 2, 1672, the ground was broken for the building of the fortress, and the work began.
+Instead of wood, this new fort was built of coquina, a stone found near the coast on Anastasia Island.
+This limestone formed over thousands of years from the shells of the tiny coquina clam cemented together through time and nature into a solid but soft stone.

 Some workers used pickaxes and crowbars to hack the shell rock out of the ground.
 Others gathered oyster shells from the many Indian shell middens in the area.
-These shells were burned into lime.
-When mixed with sand and water, this lime became the mortar used to cement separate coquina blocks together.
+These shells were burned into lime, which, when mixed with sand and water, became the mortar to cement separate coquina blocks.

-Slowly the walls rose.
+Slowly, the walls rose.
 Since no one had ever built a fort out of coquina before, they had no idea how strong it would be.
-At least they knew it would not burn or get eaten by termites, but how long would a fort made out of seashells hold up under cannon fire?
-No one knew, so they built the walls 12 feet thick with the walls facing the harbor 19 feet thick!
+At least they knew it would not burn or get eaten by termites, but how long would a fort made of seashells hold up under cannon fire?
+No one knew, so they built the walls 12 feet thick, with the walls facing the harbor 19 feet thick!

-Given its light and porous nature, coquina would seem to be a poor choice of building material for a fort.
+Given its light and porous nature, coquina would seem to be a poor building material for a fort.
 However, the Spanish had few other options; it was the only stone available on the northeast coast of La Florida.
 However, coquina’s porosity turned out to have an unexpected benefit.
-Because of its conglomerate mixture coquina contains millions of microscopic air pockets making it compressible.
+Because of its conglomerate mixture, coquina contains millions of microscopic air pockets, making it compressible.

 In 1738, the Spanish Governor Manual de Montiano at St. Augustine granted freedom to runaway British slaves and encouraged slaves to escape for sanctuary in Florida.
 If the fugitives converted to Catholicism and swore allegiance to the king of Spain, they were given freedom, arms, and supplies.
 As more and more slaves took advantage of the offer, the first legally recognized free community of ex-slaves was established.
 Known as Gracia Real de Santa Teresa de Mose, or Fort Mose, it was located north of St. Augustine to serve as another defense.

 Castillo de San Marcos Soldier Quarters.
-Photo by Kathy Alexander, 2017.
-Click for prints & products.
+Photo by Kathy Alexander.

 In 1763, as an outcome of the Seven Years’ War (French and Indian War), Spain ceded Florida to Great Britain in return for La Habana, Cuba.
 The British garrisoned Matanzas and strengthened the Castillo, holding the two forts through the American Revolution.
 The Treaty of Paris of 1763, which ended the war, returned Florida to Spain.

-Spain held Florida once again until 1821 when serious Spanish-American tensions led to its cession to the United States.
-The Americans renamed the Castillo Fort Marion in 1825 and during the Seminole War of 1835-42, it was used it to house Indian prisoners.
-Confederate troops occupied it briefly during the Civil War and Indians captured in western military campaigns were held there later on.
-It was last used during the Spanish-American War as a military prison.
+Spain held Florida again until 1821, when serious Spanish-American tensions led to its cession to the United States.
+The Americans renamed the Castillo Fort Marion in 1825, and during the Seminole War of 1835-42, it was used to house Indian prisoners.
+Confederate troops occupied it briefly during the Civil War, and Indians captured in Western military campaigns were held there later on.
+It was last used as a military prison during the Spanish-American War.

-In 1924, Fort Marion and Fort Matanzas are proclaimed as national monuments.
-In 1942, the original name — Castillo de San Marcos is restored.
-Today, it is administered by the National Park Service.
-It is located at 1 Castillo Drive in downtown St. Augustine.
+In 1924, Fort Marion and Fort Matanzas were proclaimed national monuments.
+In 1942, the original name, Castillo de San Marcos, was restored.
+Today, the National Park Service administers them.
+They are located at 1 Castillo Drive in downtown St. Augustine.

 See our St. Augustine Photo Gallery HERE